 9. Policies may vary

-Check out your specific location in advance.
+Check the debit card policies at your rental car location.
 There are two ways to do this.
-The first is to look it up online, by clicking on the “locations” tab on the company site, finding the location where you plan to rent, and then clicking on the faint, small print at the bottom, which will lead you to the details of that location’s policy.
+The first is to look up the policies online, by clicking on the “locations” tab on the rental car site, finding the location where you plan to rent, and then clicking on the faint, small print at the bottom, which will lead you to the details of that location’s policy.
 That will give you an overview.
-To be certain, however, that you arrive properly prepared to rent the car of your choice, best to call the location itself and nail down every detail.
+To be certain, however, that you arrive properly prepared to rent the car of your choice, it is best to call the location itself and nail down every detail.